marcinn/json-rpc-server/README.md

 If you're using Django as an HTTP framework and `jsonrpcdjango` adaptor, you can provide access to Django's `HttpRequest` object inside service method without any hacks.
-Just declare `takes_http_request` at registering time.
-This will make your service dependend on Django, but also more flexibility.
+Just declare `takes_http_request=True` at registering time.
+This will make your service dependend on Django, but will add more flexibility.

 (calculator_service.py)